nationalarchives/ds-caselaw-frontend-prototype/README.md

 _If you are working on JavaScript_, you should also run (in another new terminal):

 * `npm run start-scripts` will kick off a Webpack watch task

+## Iteration 1.9

+This iterations updates [the flow](user_flows/Iterations/1.9) to reflect users ability to navigate **back to search results** where they have arrived at a judgment text page from there.

 ## Iteration 1.8